mandar-gite/glycemic_index_visualisation/README.md

-This is a fork https://github.com/mandar-gite/glycemic_index_visualisation
+This is a fork of https://github.com/mandar-gite/glycemic_index_visualisation

 # Visualisation of Glycemic Index

 This repository contains a Python script that analyzes the glycemic index and glycemic load of various foods.
 The script accesses data from a webpage using Pandas, cleans the data, and creates several plots using Matplotlib and Seaborn.

-Requirements
+Requirements:

-    Python 3.6 or higher
+- Python 3.6 or higher
-    Pandas
+- Pandas (Python library for data manipulation and analysis)
-    Seaborn
+- Seaborn (Python data visualization library for creating attractive and informative statistical graphics)
-    Matplotlib
+- Matplotlib (Python library for creating static, animated, and interactive visualizations in various formats)
-    notebook
+- Jypyter Notebook (Open-source web application that allows you to create and share documents containing live code, equations, visualizations, and narrative text)

 ### Installation